guillaumekh/iTMS-Tags-Remover/README.md

 ### Usage :
   1. In Terminal, `cd` to directory where `.m4a` files are stored
   2. Run `itms-clean.sh` script
+  3. The script will print the list of files about to be modified and ask for confirmation

 ###### Dependencies :
 * `atomicparsley` https://bitbucket.org/wez/atomicparsley